prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 No better language to do system programming (kernel, drivers) across a variety of computer architecture.
-And if an attempt is made to create a new language for this domain - it will more or less look like C.
+And if an attempt is made to create a new language for this domain - it will more or less look like C. That is, unless otherwise we change the fundamentals of processor-design.

 *Performance*.
 C language directly maps down to stored program architecture and hence a popular choice for microprocessor vendors to tune their processor's